An interdisciplinary form of co-operation at the Department of Information Technology

 - help to identify and form research constellations that may be eligible to seek funding for major research projects

-Modern society faces many critical challenges, including pollution, energy consumption, waste, transportation, and healthcare.
-The Smart City Arena brings together researchers from different divisions to create a multidisciplinary initiative focusing on IT for a smart society.
+- Smart City: Modern society faces many critical challenges, including pollution, energy consumption, waste, transportation, and healthcare.
+The Smart City arena brings together researchers from different divisions to create a multidisciplinary initiative focusing on IT for smart society.
 We collaborate with governments and industries to address critical challenges in smart cities, sustainable development, and to improve quality of life.